instana/nodejs/packages/collector/CONFIGURATION.md

 });
 ```

 If not configured, the Instana collector will look for an environment variable called `INSTANA_AGENT_HOST` and use what is defined in this environment variable to communicate with the agent.
+If there is no such environment variable, it will try to contact the agent first on `localhost` and then on the default gateway.

 ### Agent Port
 The collector tries to communicate with the Instana Agent via port `42699`.
 Should the port have been changed, you can use the `agentPort` option to change the port.